w3tecch/aurelia-typescript-boilerplate/README.md

 This because ```npm start``` runs ```npm run server:dev``` and then the target command, so we have to to pass the ```--env``` by providing two times ```--```.
 You can find the configurations in ```<root>/environment```.

+## HTML5 pushState routing
+By default pushState, also known as html5 routing, is enabled.
+The Webpack server is already configured to handle this but many webserver need extra confuration to enable this.